Shotton railway station: Shotton High Level

 The high level of the station is on the Borderlands Line and consists of two platforms: 3 & 4.
-Services operate hourly in each direction (Monday-Saturday daytime) between Wrexham Central and Bidston (where passengers can change for Liverpool).
+Services operate every 45 minutes in each direction (Monday-Saturday daytime) between Wrexham Central and Bidston (where passengers can change for Liverpool).
 The frequency drops to two-hourly in the evenings and is every 90 minutes on Sundays.
 To the north of the station on the Borderlands line is Hawarden Bridge over the River Dee.

 Shotton Low Level

 Trains operate approximately every hour on the North Wales Coast Line.
 Services travel between Llandudno and Manchester Piccadilly/Manchester Airport via Chester and Warrington Bank Quay.
 A number of morning & evening services between Holyhead and either Shrewsbury/Birmingham New Street or Crewe also stop here.
 There is also a direct Transport for Wales service from Birmingham International (Airport) to Holyhead, calling at Birmingham New Street, Wolverhampton, Shrewsbury, Wrexham, Chester and the North Wales coast stations including Shotton.

-Sunday services are infrequent during the morning and late evening, but between midday and 20:00 the Crewe - Holyhead service calls hourly in each direction.
+Sunday services are infrequent during the morning and early afternoon, but between 1600 and 20:00 the Crewe - Holyhead service calls hourly in each direction.